rackerlabs/technical-blog/_posts/2020-05-13-use-the-azure-secrets-store-csi-in-aks-driver.md

 Run `kubectl apply -f .\kv-sqldemo.yml` to apply our configuration.

-Create a Microsoft&reg; SQL Server (MSSQL) instance that pulls the mssql-secret generated during the key vault deployment as the System Administrator (SA) password.
+Create a Microsoft&reg; SQL Server&reg; (MS SQL) instance that pulls the mssql-secret generated during the key vault deployment as the System Administrator (SA) password.

     ---